 Numerous indoor RTLSs are presented in literature and are available as products [3].
-He and Dong [4] presented RTLS based on ultrawideband (UWB) technology for the asynchronous time difference of arrival localization.
-Kolakowski [5] developed a hybrid system where UWB is used for the first-time calibration of Bluetooth Low Energy RTLS.
-Wang et al. [6] used UWB as a secondary system for frequent calibration of primary RTLS based on the K-band Doppler radar sided with a gyroscope.
-Martinelli et al. [7] and Wang et al. [8] presented localization in a harsh industrial environment.
-All the abovementioned RTLSs use anchors system, with known positions, for localizing mobile modules.
+Authors in [4] presented RTLS based on ultra-wideband (UWB) technology for asynchronous time difference of arrival localization.
+Kolakowski et al. [5] developed a hybrid system where UWB is used for the firsttime calibration of Bluetooth Low Energy RTLS.
+Wang et al. [6] used UWB as a secondary system for frequent calibration of primary RTLS based on K-band Doppler radar sided with a gyroscope.
+Authors in [7], [8] presented localization in a harsh industrial environment.
+All of RTLSs mentioned above uses anchors system, with known positions, for localizing mobile modules.

 A lot of work was carried out in another domain, i.e., mobile sensor localization without the use of anchor modules.
-The problem is the same as a stationary anchor calibration because, in both cases, no anchor modules with known positions are present.
+The problem is the same as a stationary anchor calibration, because in both cases no anchor modules with known positions are present.
 The localization of new modules can be conducted with a global approach.
-In this case, the positions of the old and new modules are calculated simultaneously and updated for the old and new modules.
+In this case the positions of the old and new modules are calculated simultaneously and updated for the old and new modules.
 An alternative to that is the iterative approach, where only the positions of the new modules are defined.

-Previous work relied on multidimensional scaling (MDS) [9], [10] as one of the global approaches to module localization.
+Previous work relied on multi-dimensional scaling (MDS) [9], [10] as one of the global approaches to module localization.
 Shang et al. [11] presented a method that uses only the connectivity information between the modules.
-The authors implemented different approaches to constructing and refining the Euclidian distance matrix (EDM), where all the approaches share a common course of first acquiring the EDM and then using the MDS to compute the relative module

-0018-9456 © 2020 IEEE.
-Personal use is permitted, but republication/redistribution requires IEEE permission.
-See https://www.ieee.org/publications/rights/index.html for more information. coordinates.
-Optionally, if more than three module positions are known, the relative module coordinates can be transformed to the global coordinate system.
-Another global approach is to use semidefinite programming (SDP), shown in [12] and [13], while, in [13], the EDM completion problem is addressed.
+The authors implemented different approaches to constructing and refining the Euclidian distance matrix (EDM), where all the approaches share a common course of first acquiring the EDM and then using the MDS to compute the relative module coordinates.
+Optionally, if more then three module positions are known, the relative module coordinates can be transformed to the global coordinate system.
+Another global approach is to use semi-definite programming (SDP), shown in [12], [13], while in [13] the EDM completion problem is addressed.

-An iterative localization algorithm called sweep is explained in [14], where the iterative TRI is replaced by bilateration, so more modules can be localized.
+An iterative localization algorithm called sweep is explained in [14], where the iterative tri-lateration is replaced by bilateration, so more modules can be localized.
 In this way, two possible locations for each new module are computed.
 All the possible locations are then included in the localization of the next modules, which results in a rapidly expanding number of solutions.
-The authors show how to reduce the number of possible module solutions by eliminating least-suitable ones.
+The authors show how to reduce the number of possible module solutions by eliminating the least-suitable ones.
 Priyantha et al. [15] presented a distributed localization algorithm for a network of sensors with the use of mass-spring optimization.
 Another distributed algorithm is shown in [16], where newly computed module coordinates are added to a set of already-localized modules.

 Localization algorithms were used in the past for anchor calibrations in RTLSs.
 Kuang et al. [17] solved the localization problem by factorizing a compaction matrix, which contains information about the distances between anchor modules.
-The minimal noniterative solvers for the second and third space dimensions were explored.
-Here, the numbers of transmitting and receiving anchors are defined for each solver.
+The minimal non-iterative solvers for the second and third space dimensions were explored.
+Here, the number of transmitting and receiving anchors are defined for each solver.
 Batstone et al. [18] used factorization of a compaction matrix, adopting the rank constraints of the compaction matrix for outlier detection.
 They are focused on problems with missing distances and outliers in real-time anchor calibration.
 The authors approached this problem by solving smaller graph problems and aligning their coordinate systems to create a global solution.
 The transformation was computed from the overlapping areas of smaller graphs.